JohnsonYuanTW/NCAEats/README.md

 ### SSL Configuration
 Line requires webhook to operate under SSL, so you'll need to configure these paths.
+- **USE_SSL**: Whether to use SSL.
+If your setup includes SSL termination, you can disable SSL here.
+Default is true.
 - **SSL_CERTIFICATE_HOST_PATH**: The path on your host machine to the SSL certificate.
 - **SSL_KEY_HOST_PATH**: The path on your host machine to the SSL private key.
 - **SSL_CERTIFICATE_PATH**: The path inside your container or application to the SSL certificate.
 Default is `"/app/ssl/certs/fullchain.pem"`.